spencerthayer/2024-Election-Polling-Analysis/readme.md

 - **Incorporation into Combined Weight**:
   - The State Rank Weight is included as one of the factors in the combined weight calculation (see [Combining Weights](#8-combining-weights)).
   - Its influence can be adjusted using the `STATE_RANK_MULTIPLIER` in `config.py`:

     ```python
     STATE_RANK_MULTIPLIER = 1.0  # Adjust to increase or decrease influence
     ```

+**Handling Missing Forecast Data**:

+- If forecast data for a state is missing, a default forecast weight is applied to prevent computational errors.

 **Considerations**:

 - **Dynamic Political Landscape**:
   - The state's `pro_status` and forecast data are regularly updated to reflect the most current information.
 - **Data Handling**:
-  - If forecast data is missing for a state, a default value is used to prevent computational errors.
+  - The `states.py` script ensures that if forecast data is missing or incomplete, default values are used to maintain computational integrity.
 - **Weight Sensitivity**:
   - The weighting percentages (40%, 30%, 30%) can be adjusted to emphasize different components based on analytical needs.